Equitable, Multi-Scale Decision-Making Towards Human and Ecosystem Health

 Student Training Program

-The RWC program is looking to attract students with diverse experiences, interests and cultural backgrounds in the areas of biology, ecology, environmental science, earth science, environmental engineering, environmental sociology, political science, and water resources.
-In addition to the M.S. or Ph.D., students will achieve a ScienCE certificate in Community Engagement.
-A mix of NSF, WSU and agency funds are available to fully support research and trainee stipends; and the possibility of add-on funding to achieve the ScienCE certificate after completion of RWC core courses.
-NSF funded NRT students must be citizens or permanent residents of the U.S., its territories or its possessions.
+The RWC program is looking to attract students with diverse experiences, interests, and cultural backgrounds in the areas of biology, ecology, environmental science, earth science, environmental engineering, environmental sociology, political science, and water resources.
+In addition to the M.S. or Ph.D., NRT trainees may achieve a Community Engagement in River and Watershed Systems Certificate.
+A mix of NSF, WSU, and grant funds are available to fully support NRT trainees.
+NRT trainees must be citizens or permanent residents of the U.S., its territories, or its possessions.

 Students will benefit from